 Suppliers affect Harley-Davidson in terms of the sufficiency of materials used for its business.
 This part of the Five Forces analysis tackles how suppliers influence the motorcycle industry.
 In Harley-Davidson’s case, the following external factors create the weak bargaining power of suppliers:

-• Low forward integration (weak force)
+- Suppliers’ low forward integration (weak force)

-• High supply stability (weak force)
+- High supply stability (weak force)

-• Moderate size of suppliers (moderate force)
+- Moderate size of suppliers of materials and components for motorcycle manufacturing (moderate force)

 Harley-Davidson’s suppliers are weak because they have minimal forward integration.
 This means that the suppliers have low control over the distribution and sale of their products to companies, like Harley-Davidson.
 Also, because of the high stability of supply, individual suppliers have low leverage in imposing their demands on Harley-Davidson.
 Only the moderate size of some suppliers enables them to have a moderate effect on the company.
 Based on the external factors in this part of the Five Forces analysis, Harley-Davidson can safely attribute low priority to the bargaining power of suppliers.
 Nonetheless, suppliers’ needs influence corporate citizenship and related strategic objectives.
-Thus, the supplier-related factors in this part of the Five Forces analysis are considerations in Harley-Davidson’s corporate social responsibility strategy and stakeholder management programs.
+Thus, the supplier-related factors in this part of the Five Forces analysis are considerations in Harley-Davidson’s CSR and ESG strategy and stakeholder management programs.

 Threat of Substitutes or Substitution against Harley-Davidson (Moderate Force)